khalimovaelena/FunWithGBFS/README.md

 #### 2. Question generation
 Contains general interface IQuestionGenerator that allows to generate different kinds of questions and add them to the game without changing much in the code.
 To add new question, just implement IQuestionGenerator interface and add it to Program.cs.
 Right now all questions are hardcoded (each question is represented by a class that implements IQuestionGenerator).
-This architecture was chosen to be able to easy and quickly implement questions without complicated logic, which should be enough for test project.
-I described  desired (for production) architecture of questions generators in Future Improvements section below.
+This makes the implementation simple and should be enough for the test project.
+It is possible to make the implementation more flexible and scalable by extracting the hardcoded questions and their processing rules to an app configuration, which is described a bit more in the Future Improvements section below.

 #### 3. Startup and Dependency Injection
-Application configuration and dependency injection are separated from Program.cs into separate classes (AppConfigurator and ServiceConfigurator classes).
+Application configuration and dependency injection handling is separated from Program.cs into AppConfigurator and ServiceConfigurator classes to decouple it from the game logic.

 ### Infrastructure Layer